arturostop/bash_scripting/README.md

-Learning about Bash Scripting on Ubuntu Server
+Learning about Bash Scripting in Ubuntu Server